alexte/sat-ip-proxy/README.md

 you can put this proxy on any computer in your WLAN network or the router.
 This enables SAT>IP for your WLAN clients (e.g. Elgato SAT>IP Client).

 You may also use a remote SAT>IP server, if the SAT>IP server is reachable by IP.

+Futhermore you can use it as a SAT>IP RTSP protocol debugger interpossing it the middle.

 Dependencies
 ------------